Danny Pino

-Daniel Gonzalo Pino (born April 15, 1974) is an American actor who starred as Detective Scotty Valens on the CBS series Cold Case from 2003 to 2010, and as NYPD Detective Nick Amaro in the long-running NBC legal drama Law & Order: Special Victims Unit from 2011 to 2015.
+Daniel Gonzalo Pino (born April 15, 1974) is an American actor who starred as Detective Scotty Valens on the CBS series Cold Case from 2003 to 2010, and as NYPD Detective Nick Amaro in the long-running NBC crime drama Law & Order: Special Victims Unit from 2011 to 2015.
 In 2002, he appeared in London's West End in Up for Grabs with Madonna.
 In May 2003, Pino played Desi Arnaz in a CBS special on the life of Lucille Ball, Lucy.
 He played drug cartel leader Miguel Galindo on Mayans M.C. which airs on FX, and FBI agent John Bishop in procedural crime drama Gone.

 Early years and education

 Named after his grandfather, Pedro Gonzalo de Armas, Pino was born in Miami, Florida, to Cuban parents.
-He attended Rockway Middle School and graduated from Miami Coral Park High School in 1992, and from Florida International University in 1996, He also attended New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 2000.
+He attended Rockway Middle School and graduated from Miami Coral Park High School in 1992, and from Florida International University in 1996.
+He also attended New York University's Graduate Acting Program at the Tisch School of the Arts, graduating in 2000.